ericjorgensen/ericjorgensen/README.md

 This is the flipside of the area of growth I described above — I generally won’t rush into action based on one conversation.
 I’ll gather additional context and information (likely from multiple sources) as time allows to ensure that I truly understand what’s going on.

 ### I have a growth mindset and respond well to feedback
-One of the reasons I show up every day to work is because I want to learn and grow.
 I appreciate it when people disagree with me and/or share constructive feedback, and I treat those situations as opportunities to learn.

 ### I am honest and I trust by default
 I don’t play games, I don’t try to manipulate situations or people, and I won’t lie to you.
-There may be certain topics that I can’t talk about, but, if you ask me a question, I’ll tell you that.
-I won’t lie.
 You can also count on me to give you feedback when I see areas where you can improve.

 Further, I am not closely scrutinizing you on a day-to-day basis to monitor you (e.g. how many hours you are working, Slack availability, etc.).
 I trust you to the do the job we’ve hired you to do and be accountable to the team.